Olympic-bound race walker Irfan and four others return negative in second COVID test | Sports-Games

-Irfan was among five athletes who had tested positive for COVID-19 at the SAI's Centre of Excellence in a weekly test conducted on May 7.
+Irfan was among five athletes who tested positive for COVID-19 at the centre in a weekly test conducted on May 7.

 A total of 16 tests were conducted on Friday, which included two steeplechase athletes, two male race walkers, a male middle and long distance runner, two female middle and long distance athletes, four para athletes, besides a para coach and an NCOE athlete.